abhishektripathi24/platform-setup/apache-kafka/README.md

     > /kafka_cluster/brokers/ids/2
     ```

- 7. If you linux distro supports systemd, you can supervise kafka process under it.
+ 7. If your linux distro supports systemd, you can supervise kafka process under it.
 The corresponding systemd service file is present in this repo at [this](systemd) location.

  ## Usage
 * <strong>Create topic:</strong> ./bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic test